OWASP/owasp-mastg/Document/0x07-Security-Testing-SDLC.md

 The purpose of a test strategy is to define which tests will be performed all along the SDLC and how often.
 Its goal is twofold: make sure security objectives are met by the final software product, which are generally expressed by customers / legal / marketing / Corporate teams, while bringing cost-effectiveness.
 The test strategy is generally created at the beginning of a project, after risks have been clarified (Initiation phase) but before code production (Coding phase) starts.
 It generally takes place during the Architecture and Design phase.
 It takes inputs from activities such as Risk Management, Threat Modeling, Security Engineering, ...

--- TODO : add diagram (in the form of a workflow) showing inputs of a Test Strategy, and outputs (test cases, ...) --
+-- TODO [Add diagram (in the form of a workflow) showing inputs of a Test Strategy, and outputs (test cases, ...)] --

 A Test Strategy does not always need to be formally written: it may be described through Stories (in Agile projects), quickly written in the form of checklists, Test Cases could be written in a given tool, ... ; however, it definitely needs to be shared, as it may be defined by the Architecture team, but will have to be implemented by other teams such as Development, Testing, Quality, ...
 Moreover, it needs to be agreed upon by all technical teams as it should not place unacceptable burdens on any of them.